Two simple guidelines to follow when dealing with noxious weeds on an individual property:

-It is illegal to transport noxious weeds and their propagating parts in Minnesota without a permit, unless you are transporting to a specific location for lawful disposal or destruction!
+Yes, it is illegal to transport noxious weeds and their propagating parts in Minnesota without a permit, unless you are transporting to a specific location for lawful disposal or destruction!
 Noxious weed propagating parts are structures that allow the plant to regenerate and spread.
 These include seeds, cuttings, buds, shoots, stems and root fragments.
 Minnesota Statute 18.82 prohibits the transport of listed prohibited and restricted noxious weed propagating parts without issuance of a special permit that can be obtained from the Minnesota Department of Agriculture (MDA) or the County Agricultural Inspector from the jurisdiction where the movement will occur.
 The permit is intended to ensure that the person requesting transport will take every measure necessary to avoid spreading any propagating parts while in route.
 Each permit also indicates how the propagating parts will be destroyed once they reach their destination.
 If the plants main mode of reproduction is by seed and has been removed prior to seed production, then it is legal to transport without a permit.
 You do not need a permit if you are transporting noxious weed propagating parts to a designated location for lawful disposal if you follow the conditions specified previously for containment during transport.

-Disposal of noxious weeds into solid waste trash bins is against the law!
+No. Disposal of noxious weeds into solid waste trash bins is against the law!
 Although it may seem easy for the average landowner to rid themselves of a few pesky noxious weeds growing on their property by adding them to their solid waste containers, it is actually against state law.
 Minnesota Statute 115A.931 prohibits placing yard waste into any municipal solid waste containers, at a disposal facility, or at a resource recovery facility for reasons other than composting or co-composting.

-Are compost sites a good place to dispose of noxious weeds and their propagating parts?
 Due to the risk of noxious weed seeds surviving the composting process and potentially being spread to new areas in the resulting compost material, it is safer to allow noxious weed materials to decay naturally on site.
 If you feel that you must remove noxious weeds and their propagating parts from your property, compost sites regulated by the Minnesota Pollution Control Agency (MPCA) may be an alternative.

-How do I destroy noxious weeds on my property?
 There are several ways you can destroy noxious weeds on your property.

 - Control or eradicate stands in the field.
 Legal application of approved herbicides on established stands of noxious weeds will destroy the plants and let them desiccate and decay naturally without the need for cutting or harvesting of the plants.
 Biological control agents may also be available for certain noxious weed species.
 On large established stands, bioagents may provide similar results to herbicides over a longer period of years.
 Check with the MDA Noxious Weed Program for more information about biological control.